Calamondin, a nice indoor orange tree

 It isn’t really necessary to prune it.
 However, to rebalance the silhouette of your calamondin, prune lightly after repotting, in spring.

 The only rule for pruning is that you can give it the shape you want!
-More like a tree with a tallish trunk, or a bushy round shrub, the choice is yours!
-It can even be pleated or trimmed as a flat espalier, if need be.
+For instance, style it like a tree with a tallish trunk, or a bushy round shrub!
+Pleating or trimming as flat espalier are also possible.

 Best practices are to: